-- 6.1 Nothing in this Agreement shall exclude or restrict either Party's liability (including vicarious liability) under any indemnity set out in this Agreement, for death or personal injury resulting from the negligence of that Party, for any loss to the extent it is caused by fraud, dishonesty or deceit (including fraudulent misrepresentation) on either Party's part or for any liability which cannot be lawfully excluded or limited. - 6.2 Except as set out in Clause 6.1, neither Party shall be liable to the other in contract or tort (including negligence), under statute or otherwise for any loss of profit, damage to goodwill or any special, indirect, incidental, consequential loss, or punitive or exemplary damages, even if such Party has knowledge of the possibility of such loss or damage. - 6.3 The Supplier shall indemnify and keep indemnified Tate against:- - 6.3.1 any loss or damage to property belonging to Tate or in Tate's possession to the extent that such damage to property is caused by negligence, breach of statutory duty or fault of the Supplier or its Personnel except where such loss or damage is due to the default or wilful negligence of Tate; - 6.3.2 without prejudice to the foregoing any loss or damage caused by theft or attempted theft by the Supplier or its Personnel, to a minimum amount in any one instance of (One) £1million); - 6.3.3 any liability for death or personal injury to the extent that such death or personal injury is caused by negligence, breach of statutory duty or fault of the Supplier or its Personnel. - Ouring the term of the Agreement and for a period of six years thereafter, the Supplier shall maintain in force, with a reputable insurance company such policies of insurance to cover the liabilities that may arise under or in connection with the Agreement and Provision of services, and shall, on Tate's request, produce both the insurance certificate giving details of cover and the receipt for the current year's premium in respect of each insurance. - 6.5 Tate's maximum aggregate liability to the Supplier arising under or in connection with this Agreement shall not exceed £100,000 for direct loss or damage caused by deliberate failure or negligence.
+- 6.1 Nothing in this Agreement shall exclude or restrict either Party's liability (including vicarious liability) under any indemnity set out in this Agreement, for death or personal injury resulting from the negligence of that Party, for any loss to the extent it is caused by fraud, dishonesty or deceit (including fraudulent misrepresentation) on either Party's part or for any liability which cannot be lawfully excluded or limited. - 6.2 Except as set out in Clause 6.1, neither Party shall be liable to the other in contract or tort (including negligence), under statute or otherwise for any loss of profit, damage to goodwill or any special, indirect, incidental, consequential loss, or punitive or exemplary damages, even if such Party has knowledge of the possibility of such loss or damage.

+- 6.3 The Contractor shall indemnify and keep indemnified Tate against:- - 6.3.1 any loss or damage to property belonging to Tate or in Tate's possession to the extent that such damage to property is caused by negligence, breach of statutory duty or fault of the Contractor except where such loss or damage is due to the default or wilful negligence of Tate; - 6.3.2 any liability for death or personal injury to the extent that such death or personal injury is caused by negligence, breach of statutory duty or fault of the Contractor. - 6.4 During the term of the Agreement and for a period of six years thereafter, the Contractor shall maintain in force, with a reputable insurance company such policies of insurance to cover the liabilities that may arise under or in connection with the Agreement and Provision of services, and shall, on Tate's request, produce both the insurance certificate giving details of cover and the receipt for the current year's premium in respect of each insurance. - 6.5 Tate's maximum aggregate liability to the Contractor arising under or in connection with this Agreement shall not exceed £100,000 for direct loss or damage caused by deliberate failure or negligence.